-3.1.1.3 Output Only Buffers
+3.1.1.3 Output Buffers

-For an output only (non 3-state) buffer, only two sets of tables are needed; one with the pulldown transistor turned on (output in the low state), and one with the pullup transistor turned on (output in the high state).
+For an output buffer (i.e., a buffer which cannot receive or be placed in a high-impedance state), only two sets of tables are needed; one with the pulldown transistor turned on (output in the low state), and one with the pullup transistor turned on (output in the high state).
 As before, pulldown I-V data is referenced to ground while pullup I-V data is referenced to Vcc.
-Because an output only buffer does not have a 3-state mode the power and ground clamp diode tables cannot be isolated from the transistor tables; the beyond the rail data is simply included in the final IBIS [Pullup] and [Pulldown] I-V tables.
-The [GND Clamp] and [POWER Clamp] keywords are not required for an output only buffer.
+Because an output buffer does not have a high-impedance state, the power and ground clamp diode tables cannot be isolated from the transistor tables; the data for behavior beyond the rails is simply included in the final IBIS [Pullup] and [Pulldown] I-V tables.
+The [GND Clamp] and [POWER Clamp] keywords are not required for an output buffer.

-3.1.1.4 Open Drain Buffers
+3.1.1.4 Open-Drain, Open-Source and Open-Sink Buffers

-Open-drain (open-sink) or open-collector (open-source) type buffers generally contain three sets of I-V data: [Pulldown], [GND Clamp] and [POWER Clamp] (technically, clamp data is never required by the IBIS specification).
-Data for the [Pulldown] table is gathered as described previously.
-[POWER Clamp] and [GND Clamp] data is gathered by turning off the pulldown transistor then doing the two I-V sweeps as described above for an I/O buffer in the high impedance state.
-Note that an open drain buffer may not require the full -Vcc to Vcc 2 sweep range; refer to the section below entitled Sweep Ranges.
+Pulldown-only open-drain buffers -- where only a single buffer pulldown transistor switches against a termination resistance - may be modeled in two ways.
+For input-capable open-drain buffers (the "I/O_Open_drain" Model_type in IBIS), three sets of I-V data: [Pulldown], [GND Clamp] and [POWER Clamp] are generally recommended (technically, clamp data is never required by the IBIS specification).
+For output-only open-drain buffers (the "Open_drain" Model_type in IBIS), only the [Pulldown] I-V data should be extracted.
+Data for the [Pulldown] table is gathered as described previously for I/O and output-only buffers.
+Where needed, the [POWER Clamp] and [GND Clamp] data is gathered by turning off the pulldown transistor then doing the two I-V sweeps as described above for an I/O buffer in the high impedance state.
+Refer to the section below entitled Sweep Ranges for more information on clamp extraction procedures.